jdtuck/fdasrvf_R/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs and 1 WARNINGs:
+There were no ERRORs and no WARNINGs:

-* Found the following file(s) containing GNU extensions: src/Makevars Portable Makefiles do not use GNU extensions such as +=, :=, $(shell), $(wildcard), ifeq ... endif.
-See section ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.

-  The dependent c code has a lot of source files and I am using a subdirectory structure for better organization

 There was 1 NOTE: